zbickham/searching-for-expolanets/README.md

   - `app-test-wrk-deployment.yml`: This is a file to create a test deployment for the worker

 ### `src/`
+- `app.py`: This Python script runs our Flask application
+- `data.json`: This is our data in JSON format
+- `jobs.py`: This Python script runs jobs for our API
+- `koi_candidates.csv`: This is our data in CSV format
+- `worker.py`: This Python script generates plots for our data

 ### `test/`
 - `test_flask.py`: This Python script runs various unit tests to check the validity of the functions defined in the `app.py` script